 Did you know?

 Your liver is the largest and most complex internal organ in your body.

 What does it do?

-The liver is responsible for routinely executing hundreds of life sustaining body functions daily.
+The liver is responsible for routinely executing hundreds of daily life-sustaining body functions.

 It acts as the body's personal chemical power plant, processing everything that you eat, breathe, and absorb through your skin.